Constraining Neutrino Mass with the Void Weak Lensing Effect: Discussions and Summary

 Massive neutrinos leave distinct imprints on both the cosmic expansion history and evolution of LSS, providing important opportunities to constrain their total mass with cosmological observations \cite{particle_physics_review}.
 As the underdense regions in the Universe, cosmic voids offer essential environments for investigating neutrino properties \cite{Massara2015}.

 In this work, we investigate the constraining power of weak lensing effect of cosmic voids on neutrino mass, using realistic mocks generated from $N$-body simulation with varying total neutrino masses (0 eV, 0.1 eV, 0.2 eV and 0.4 eV).
 For the void catalogues, we fit an HOD model to BOSS LOWZ galaxies in $0.2<z<0.4$, identify DT voids with the {\sc dive} void finder developed by Ref.~\cite{Zhao2016} and select voids with $17<R_V<25$\,Mpc/h.
 The weak lensing shear catalogues are generated through multiplane ray-tracing simulations \cite{Hilbert2009}.
-In addition, for the sake of future cosmological applications, we validate the forward theoretical modelling of lensing signal from the void density profile.
+We adopt a sky area of $\sim 8400\,{\rm deg}^2$ and a lensing source number density of $10/{\rm arcmin}^{-2}$, which are comparable to next-generation surveys.
+For simplicity, we place all source galaxies at $z_s=0.75$ and fix cosmological parameters other than $M_{\nu}$.

 Our main findings are summarized as follows: \begin{enumerate} \item The density profiles of DT voids show clear sensitivity to the total neutrino mass $M_\nu$.
 The presence of massive neutrinos leads to higher void interior densities and reduced density peaks at the void boundary (Fig.~\ref{Fig_vprof}).
 These effects become more prominent as with neutrino mass increasing.